 Crack times assume 10 billion guesses/sec (GPU cluster with MD5).
 Bcrypt/Argon2 hashing makes these 10,000x–100,000x slower.

 Yes.
-A 12-character password using uppercase, lowercase, numbers, and symbols provides 79 bits of entropy — well beyond what brute-force attacks can crack.
-It would take 1.1 million years to break with current GPU technology.
+A 12-character password drawn from the full 95-character printable ASCII set provides 79 bits of entropy — well beyond what brute-force attacks can crack.
+It would take 1.7M years to break with current GPU technology.
+The generator above defaults to a 26-symbol set chosen to avoid characters that break web forms, which gives 77 bits; widen the symbols field to reach the full 95.

-With a modern GPU cluster computing 10 billion hashes per second, a random 12-character password using all character types (95-char pool) would take approximately 1.1 million years to crack by brute force.
+With a modern GPU cluster computing 10 billion hashes per second, a random 12-character password using all character types (95-char pool) would take approximately 1.7M years to crack by brute force.
 Using only lowercase letters would be significantly faster to crack.

 Both matter, but length has a greater impact.
 Each additional character multiplies the total combinations by the pool size (up to 95 for all printable ASCII).
 However, using all character types (uppercase, lowercase, numbers, symbols) maximizes the pool size, which also multiplies security exponentially.